xiaoxiae/Grafatko/DOCUMENTATION.md

 ---

 ## Future development
-I'm pretty happy with the current state of the project, but there are still some features that I would really like to see added (and bugs to fix) before the `1.0` release:
+I'm pretty happy with the current state of the project, but there are still some features that I would really like to see added (and bugs to fix) before the `1.0` release.

-- other export formats, mainly SVG and dot
-- label animations, node/vertex-creating animations
-- undo/redo
-- multigraphs
+To see them, visit the [GitHub issues page](https://github.com/xiaoxiae/Grafatko/issues/).

 ---